Photography, Video, and Installation

 Goddess of Mercy, 2012 (Commissioned by Art & Faith, the M1 Fringe Festival)

 Alecia Neo is a Singapore-based visual artist who uses intimate perspectives, through the lens of individuals, overlooked communities and their spaces, to explore issues of identity and the search for self.
-Working primarily with photography, video and installation, her works have a sensitivity that bridge an instant human connection with audiences.
+Working primarily with photography, video and installation, her work draws from ideas of mobility, reciprocity, caregiving and disability.

 Her debut site-specific project, Villa Alicia (2011) investigated the fragility of memory through one family’s experience of Alzheimer’s Disease and how it was held in a physical space.
 The 4,000 square feet private home of late Singaporean feminist Dr. Nalla Tan was transformed into a public gallery, which was demolished shortly after the six-day exhibition.
 The project was later extended into her installation Goddess of Mercy (2012), commissioned by Art & Faith, the M1 Fringe Festival.